Section: 300-2

 a.
 For Sponsored Projects, the person(s) named as the PI, manager, or director in an award of a contract or grant accepted by UC San Diego, has primary responsibility for adherence to the conditions of the award and for ensuring that expenditures made are appropriate, allowable, and within the budgetary limitations of the award.

-b.
-For Projects other than Sponsored Projects, the Fund Manager is responsible for avoiding Financial Deficits, promptly resolving any Financial Deficits when they occur, or developing and implementing written action plans to eliminate.
+c.
+For all other Projects, the Fund Manager is responsible for avoiding Financial Deficits, promptly resolving when they occur, or developing and implementing written action plans to eliminate. |

 |